anitaposch/anita-grav/user/pages/04.blog/articles-2024/240730-article-H17n/240823-Human-rights.md

 ---
-title: Bitcoin: A Revolutionary Force for Human Rights in the Digital Age
+title: "Bitcoin: A Revolutionary Force for Human Rights in the Digital Age"
 taxonomy:
     tags: [Blog, Features, Bitcoin in Africa, Human Rights]
 routes: